 4. Test your Disaster Recovery Plan

+So many companies fail to actively test their DR plan.
 To put disaster into perspective, have employees run through simulated human error disasters.
 This practice will allow you to both test your DR plan to ensure effectiveness, and conduct a real-life simulation for employee training purposes.

 5. Hold Semiannual or Annual Refresher Courses

-Its not enough to hope that employees retain the information provided to them in the above efforts.
+It's not enough to hope that employees retain the information provided to them in the above efforts.
 These practices should be repeated with all employees on an annual or semiannual basis to ensure retention.

 The most important thing to remember when it comes to human error is that if you don't address a concern, the likelihood of error will increase.
-Communicating policies and best practices to employees will help to create a conscientious workplace paradigm.
+Communicating the policies and best practices to employees will help to create a conscientious workplace paradigm.
 The best scenario is when your employees start to educate and remind other employees of these policies and practices.
 Reducing human error is a group effort, and it starts with you!